mattcarlotta/nvi/README.md

 # nvi

-A fast, cross-platform, exec-free, RegEx-free `.env` parser, scanner and emitter.
+nvi (en-vee) is a fast, cross-platform, exec-free, RegEx-free `.env` parser, scanner and emitter.

-- 0 dependencies and statically linked
+- 0 dependencies
-- language agnostic
+- Language agnostic
-- parses one or more `.env` files
+- Parses one or more `.env` files
-- handles `${KEY}` interpolations
+- Handles `${KEY}` interpolations
-- supports multiline values via `\` (backslash-newline) delimiter
+- Supports multiline values via `\` (backslash-newline) delimiter
-- can scan project files for environment-variable references across many [languages](https://github.com/mattcarlotta/nvi-bin#supported-file-extensions) and mark them as required
+- Optionally scans project files for environment-variable references across many [languages](https://github.com/mattcarlotta/nvi-bin#supported-file-extensions) and sets them as required
-- can validate required keys are defined before command execution
+- Optionally validates required keys are defined before command execution

 ## Installation

-Download a precompiled binary from [Releases](https://github.com/mattcarlotta/nvi-bin/releases/)
+For the best compatibility [build and install from source](https://github.com/mattcarlotta/nvi-bin#build-and-install-from-source).
+Otherwise, download a precompiled binary from [releases](https://github.com/mattcarlotta/nvi-bin/releases/).

+For Windows (PowerShell) users, you'll want to add the binary to a directory then add that directory to the PowerShell `Path`.
+For more information, take a look at the
+[building and installing](https://github.com/mattcarlotta/nvi-bin#building-and-installing) Windows subsection on how to add a directory to your `Path`.

-Then place the binary in one of the directories (owned by `$USER`, not by `root`) located in your shell `$PATH`:
+For POSIX, place the binary in one of the directories (owned by `$USER`, not by `root`) located in your shell `$PATH`:
 ```sh
 echo $PATH | tr ':' '\n' | xargs -I{} sh -c 'printf "%-50s %s\n" "{}" "$(stat -f "%Su:%Sg" "{}" 2>/dev/null)"' | nl
 ```

-Optionally, create a self-owned local bin directory:
+Optionally, create a local bin directory owned by `$USER`:
 ```sh
 mkdir -p $HOME/.local/bin
 ```